 (c) Closing Report in a No Asset Case.
-In a chapter 7 no asset case, the trustee shall file a No Distribution Report as a virtual docket text entry in accordance with the guidelines promulgated by the Office of the United States Trustee.
+Unless the Court orders otherwise, in In a chapter 7 no asset case, the trustee shall file and serve upona No Distribution Report as a virtual docket text entry in accordance with the guidelines promulgated by the Office of the United States Trustee a closing report substantially in the following form.